oanguenot/simctl-cli/README.md

 -   Select the Rainbow SDK version to use from Carthage (ie: replace the version in `Cartfile`)
 -   Install it into the application path (ie: `carthage update`)
 -   Compile the application using `xcodebuild`
--   Start a `simulator`
+-   Start a `Simulator`
--   Copy binary into it
+-   Install / uninstall application on Simulator
--   Authorize the applicatio to access the microphone (needed by the SDK)
+-   Authorize the application to access the microphone (needed by the SDK)
 -   Start the app and automatically launch the tests
 -   Get the result file